rapodaca/dialect/src/manuscript.md

 [Figure: Order of Attachment]

+Readers must not assume that detachment (the period character, `.`) implies the presence of disconnected components.
+This assumption is most likely to arise in the context of ad-hoc parsers using regular expressions, string matching, and the like.
+For example, the single molecule propane can be encoded using the string `C1C.C1`.

 A reader must assume that any input string can contain errors, and take appropriate steps to report them.
 The most useful errors will report a specific cause.
 Some will also report one or more cursor indexes.
 The most common mandatory errors are:

 - Invalid character (position).
 An unexpected character was encountered.
 A list of acceptable characters is helpful, but not required.